Policies and regulations

 We welcome your comments and suggestions and will use them to improve the services we provide.
 You can provide feedback by filling in a comments form in the Library, emailing the Library or speaking to any member of Library staff.

-Read through the regulations of using the Library.
+Read through the regulations for using the Library.

 Library access and membership

 - Staff and registered students of the University of Surrey are members of the Library and can use the full range of services and resources

 - Visitors may become external members of the Library on payment of a membership fee (non-refundable) which entitles them to some borrowing facilities and access to limited online resources via a designated computer on level one

 - Users of the Library must produce a valid university campus card or external membership card to enter the Library

 - Users are responsible for all items issued in their name

 - Users are responsible for the safe-keeping of their card and may be charged replacement costs if it is lost or damaged